MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/lasagna.md

 caption: Lasagna
 alt: Tray of lasagna

+description: Layered pasta dish featuring a red meat sauce and a cheesy mozzarella-ricotta mix.

 tags:
 - food
 - pasta
 ---

+Similar to the spaghetti and meatballs dish, this started as a "But Cheaper" item from Joshua Weissman.
+Similar to the spaghetti, I added a sofrito, anchovies, and a bit of other things to make it a bit more aromatic and savory.

-## Ingredients
+# Ingredients
 - 9 lasagna noodles
+- Sauce:
+    - 1 Tbsp of clarified butter
+        - subst: vegetable oil
     - 1 lb ground beef
-- &frac12; lb ground pork
-    - subst: &frac14; lb sausage
+    - &frac12; lb italian sausage
-- 8 oz mushrooms (sliced)
     - 1 small onion (diced)
+    - 1 carrot (diced)
+    - 1 celery stalk (diced)
+    - 1 oz of anchovies
     - 1 tsp fennel seeds (ground)
     - 6 oz can of tomato paste
     - 28 oz can of crushed tomatoes
     - 2 cloves of garlic (minced)
-- 2 inch knob of ginger (minced)
+- Cheese Mixture:
     - 15 oz ricotta
     - 1 egg
-- &frac14; cup pecorino romano
+    - &frac14; cup of pecorino romano
-- 8 oz mozzarella cheese
+    - 8 oz low-moisture mozzarella cheese ***- [1]***
-    - **not pre-shredded**, cheaper is better, feel free to add more
     - salt & pepper
-- vegetable oil (for cooking meat)
-- olive oil (for cooking sauce)

-## Instructions
+# Instructions
 1. Preheat oven to 375&deg;F
 1. Cook noodles per box instructions (don't forget to salt water).
 Cool with cold water and set aside when done.
-1. In a large pot on medium-high heat, add a little vegetable oil and place ground beef and sausage.
+1. In a large pot on medium-high heat, melt the butter and place ground beef and sausage.
 Mash the meat in and let rest for 1m30s.
 Flip and do the same with the other side.
+1. Add onions, celery, and carrot to the pot and cook until onions are translucent.
-1. Add mushrooms, fennel seed, ginger, garlic, and onions to the ground beef.
-Cook until mushrooms are cooked and onions are translucent.
+1. Add fennel seed, anchovies, and garlic to the ground beef.
 1. Add tomato paste, stir until combined.
 1. Add in the crushed tomatoes.
 Let simmer for about 10 minutes.
 1. In a medium bowl combine the pecorino romano, ricotta, mozzarella, and egg with a generous amount of salt and pepper.